opencast/opencast-docker/docker-compose/README.md

 If you have the time and want to know what exactly happens in this example, let me explain:

-The different opencast nodes need a way to talk to each other, so that the relaying of the different workflow operations works correctly.
+The different Opencast nodes need a way to talk to each other, so that the relaying of the different workflow operations works correctly.

 The first (and usual) approach to that would be to use the hostnames of the